Petition to the Philadelphia City Council Requesting the Decriminalization of Entheogenic Plants and Fungi

 The US government has spent hundreds of billions of American taxpayer dollars over the last several decades in the war on drugs, including an estimated $25.5 billion in 2015 alone.
 Drug addiction treatment costs the US an additional $600 billion annually.

-Despite these costly efforts, nearly 841,000 people in the US have died of drug overdoses over roughly the last two decades, including 70,000 in 2019 alone, according to the most currently available data.
+Despite these costly efforts, nearly 841,000 people in the US have died of drug overdoses over roughly the last two decades, including 70,000 in 2019 alone.
 Opioids accounted for more than 70% of drug overdoses that year.

-Philadelphia also suffers from having the highest murder rate per capita among the 10 largest cities in the US.
+Philadelphia also suffers from having one of the highest murder rates per capita among the 10 largest cities in the US despite an encouraging 20.2% decline from 2022 to 2023.

-Mental health issues are also plaguing our veterans, 270 of whom took their own lives in 2019 in Pennsylvania alone.
+Mental health issues are also plaguing our veterans, 270 of whom took their own lives in 2019 and 240 in 2020 in Pennsylvania alone.
+The veteran suicide rate is nearly double the civilian rate.

-The mental health, drug addiction, and violence problems ravaging our community have intensified during the coronavirus pandemic.
+The mental health, drug addiction, and violence problems ravaging our community intensified during the coronavirus pandemic and we now have to address the aftermath of that and take time to heal.

-Decriminalize Nature Philadelphia endeavors to follow other major cities across the country--including Denver, Oakland, Portland, Santa Cruz, Ann Arbor, Seattle, and Washington DC--in creating legal protection from federal laws that have since the early 1970s made it a felony offense to use natural entheogens even for the purpose of healing.
-This is an important opportunity to demonstrate that such community-based initiatives can succeed in addressing some of the mental health issues plaguing our country and the first of several steps toward policy reform at the state and federal levels, with Oregon and California leading the way.
+This is an important opportunity to demonstrate that such community-based initiatives can succeed in addressing some of the mental health issues plaguing our country and the first of several steps toward policy reform at the state and federal levels, with Colorado in particular leading the way.

 To:

-Cindy Bass, Chair, Public Health and Human Services Committee (PHHSC); David Oh, Vice Chair, PHHSC; Curtis Jones, Jr., Chair, Public Safety Committee (PSC); Kenyatta Johnson, Vice Chair (PSC)
+Councilmembers Nina Ahmad, Chair, Public Health and Human Services Committee (PHHSC); Quetcy Lozada, Vice Chair, PHHSC; Curtis Jones, Jr., Chair, Public Safety Committee (PSC); Quetcy Lozada, Vice Chair PSC

 From: